About Lewa House

 - Further dining info, including room service

-- Meals are usually hosted and most guests enjoy that.
-It’s rare that they are asked to serve meals in guests’ rooms, but the option is certainly there.
+- Meals are usually hosted, and most guests enjoy that.
+It's rare that they are asked to serve meals in guests' rooms, but this can be requested.

 - Drinks included